kevinknowscs/LearningC/lessons/ex10-mathops/README.md

 x++;
 ```

-The ++ operator is performing it's function again the variable x.
+The ++ operator is performing its function against the variable x.
 The "thing" that an operator
 performs its function against is called an "operand".
 So a unary operator operates on one
 operand.